Pool Cost Estimator: Instantly Calculate Your Swimming Pool Budget

 Long-Term Pool Ownership Costs

-science Maintenance & Chemicals
+Maintenance & Chemicals

 Average pool owners spend $100–$300 per month on cleaning, water testing, skimming, and chemical treatments (chlorine, shock, acid, stabilizer) to maintain structural health and water clarity.

-build Equipment Wear & Replacements
+Equipment Wear & Replacements

 Pumps, filtration canisters, heaters, and automatic cleaners generally last 8 to 12 years.
 Replacing a pump averages $500 to $1,500.
 Resurfacing or plaster repairs should be budgeted on a 10-year depreciation cycle.

-bolt Utilities (Heating & Filtration)
+Utilities (Heating & Filtration)

 Running a filtration pump adds $30–$80 to your electric bill monthly.
 If you install gas or electric pool heaters, seasonal utility bills can increase by $100–$300 depending on climate and temperature settings.